NgKhaiPhu/Video-defect-detection-using-Deep-Learning-techniques/README.md

 ![Data directory](resources/data_dir.png)
 <div align="justify">

-The data includes 2 main folders.
-One is the original data that I have collected, categorized and named.
+The data is organized into two main folders.
+One is the original data that I have collected, categorized and labeled.
 The names are supposed to be a short description for how the flickers would look like in the video.
-To feed these videos into the model, we need to cut them into multiple sequences of 16 frames per clip.
+Before feeding these videos into the model, they need to be segmented into sequences of 16 frames per clip.
 All of these 16-frames clips can be found in the second folder `16frames`.
 The naming convention for these videos are ```16frames/video-name_start-frame_end-frame_label.mp4```.
 The label is either 0 or 1, representing whether the clip does not/does contain flicker, respectively.
 </div><br>

 <div align="justify">